Model category of diffeological spaces: Diffeological spaces and their underlying topological spaces

 \subsection{Diffeological spaces}

 The category $\dcal$ of diffeological spaces has the obvious underlying set functor.
 See \cite[pp. 230-233]{FK} for initial and final structures, and initial and final morphisms with respect to the underlying set functor.
 See \cite[Definition 14.1.6]{MP} for a transfinite composite. \begin{prop} $(1)$ The category ${\dcal}$ has initial and final structures with respect to the underlying set functor.
 In particular, ${\dcal}$ is complete and cocomplete.
 Further, the class of $\dcal$-embeddings (i.e., injective initial morphisms) is closed under pushouts and transfinite composites.\\ $(2)$ The category ${\dcal}$ is cartesian closed. \end{prop} \begin{proof} (1) Initial and final structures are constructed as in \cite[p.
 90]{CSW}.
 Thus, it is easily seen that the underlying set functor $\dcal \longrightarrow Set$ creates limits and colimits (\cite[Theorem 2.5]{CSW}).
+To prove the last statement, suppose that the square